alecnoppe/ml-xyzrender/README.md

-# xyzrender: Renders Cartesian molecular structures as publication ready graphics.
+# xyzrender: Publication-quality molecular graphics from the command line.

 Render molecular structures as publication-quality SVG, PNG, PDF, and animated GIF from XYZ files or quantum chemistry output.